If you live in Ohio, you may have noticed the occasional ant creeping around your house or garden.

 These ants feed on various foods, including sweets, proteins, and greasy foods.
 They are also known to feed on dead insects and other organic material.

-Common garden ants are often considered to be nuisance pests, as they can contaminate food sources and even cause damage to structures by burrowing and tunneling beneath them.
+Common garden ants are often considered nuisance pests.
+By burrowing and tunneling beneath structures, they can contaminate food sources and even damage structures.

 While these ants are not typically dangerous to humans, their presence is still undesirable.